clemenkok/DockerComposeforNodeJSPublic/README.md

 - Type in `docker ps` in the terminal: you should see the container you selected!
 - Use `docker stop <CONTAINER-ID>` to stop the container you started.

+## TODO

+- To modify with correct images
+- To test `depends-on` keyword
+- Add GUI